urql-graphql/urql-exchange-graphcache/examples/subscriptions/README.md

 #### 1. Install dependencies in repo root.

-To get started with the example, make sure to install `urql`'s dependencies in the root directory of your clone.
-We `link` to the `urql` source from the `examples` directory, so its dependencies need to be installed.
+To get started with the example, make sure to install `graphcache`'s dependencies in the root directory of your clone.
+We `link` to the source from the `examples` directory, so its dependencies need to be installed.

 ```bash
 # In root directory